inclusive-teams/the-inclusive-team-tests/README.md

 ## Usage

 The goal is for no group to be disadvantaged, so to address that we can start by applying some basic metrics.
 If your company scores 10/10 or even 9/10 on this test, high fives.
 That's awesome and rare (though it should be the standard).
-If your company scored 8/10 or less on the above test (for any group, women or otherwise) then there are *serious* problems which should be a red flag to anyone who is a member of a disadvantaged group who is considering working for your copmany.
+If your company scored 8/10 or less on the above test (for any group, women or otherwise) then there are *serious* problems which should be a red flag to anyone who is a member of a disadvantaged group who is considering working for your company.

-Hopefully they come to the interview armed with this test.
+Hopefully, folks will come to the interview armed with this test.

 ## Project Goals